 After upgrade, the Complete page provides a link to the summary log file for the installation and other important notes.
 To complete the SQL Server installation process, click Close.

 If you are instructed to restart the computer, do so now.
 It is important to read the message from the Installation Wizard when you have finished with Setup.
 For more information about Setup log files, see View and Read SQL Server Setup Log Files.

 To complete the upgrade process, repeat steps 1 to 21 on all the other nodes on the SQL Server failover cluster.

 To upgrade a SQL Server Multi-Subnet Failover Cluster

 To upgrade to a SQL Server multi-subnet failover Cluster (Existing SQL Server cluster is a non multi-subnet cluster).

-Follow the steps above to upgrade your cluster to SQL Server 2017.
+Follow the steps 1 through 24 described in the To upgrade a SQL Server failover cluster section above to upgrade your cluster to SQL Server 2014.